-BSAS 001.
-Intensive Spanish Language I.Courses at novice, intermediate, and advanced levels are designed to help students communicate with their surroundings.
+BSAC 001.
+Intensive Spanish.Courses at novice, intermediate, and advanced levels are designed to help students communicate with their surroundings.
 Course work focuses on the rapid improvement of comprehension, speaking, reading, and writing skills.
-Open to first-year students.
+Instructor permission is required.
+One-time offering.
 Staff.
-Concentrations.

 BSAC 005.
 Genetically Modified Organisms: Science and Latin American Perceptions.This course provides an introduction to biotechnology and its impact on humanity, particularly South American populations.
 The course explores biotechnology as it has been applied to agricultural food production through the generation of genetically modified organisms (GMOs), including the supporting science and history that begins with the migration of humans onto the South American continent about 15,000 years ago.
 The course also considers how GMOs are used in modern-day Latin America, the impact this use has on public health and the environment, and the extent to which this technology has been accepted by Latin American peoples.
 Instructor permission is required.
 One-time offering.
 T. Lawson.